CAMul: Calibrated and Accurate Multi-view Time-Series Forecasting: Methodology

 \subsection{Multi-view Probabilistic Latent Encoders}

 To capture useful information and uncertainty from each view, we learn a latent embedding distribution for datapoints of a specific view.
 We leverage appropriate neural encoders for each view based on the modality to learn latent distribution parameters.
-The probabilistic encoder $g_{\theta_j}$ for each view $j$ derives the parameters of latent embedding distribution for each of the reference points $\mathcal{R}^{(j)} = \{R_k^{(j)}\}_{k=1}^{N_j}$ and input training point $X_i^{(j)}$ parameterized by a Gaussian Distribution: $g_{\theta_j}$, a neural network module parameterized by $\theta_j$, is chosen based on the modality of view $j$.
+The probabilistic encoder $g_{\theta_j}$ for each view $j$ derives the parameters of latent embedding distribution for each of the reference points $\mathcal{R}^{(j)} = \{R_k^{(j)}\}_{k=1}^{N_j}$ and input training point $X_i^{(j)}$ parameterized by a Gaussian Distribution:

+$g_{\theta_j}$, a neural network module parameterized by $\theta_j$, is chosen based on the modality of view $j$.
 For example, we use GRU for views with sequence data, Graph Convolutional Network \cite{Kipf2017SemiSupervisedCW} to encode relational data and Feed-Forward networks for static fixed-sized features.
-The Appendix contains detailed discussions of encoder architectures for different views used in this paper.
+The Supplementary contains detailed discussions of encoder architectures for different views used in this paper.
 The set of all latent encodings of reference set $\mathcal{R}^{(j)}$ and training set $\mathcal{X}^{(j)}$ is denoted as $\mathcal{Z}^{R,(j)}$ and $\mathcal{Z}^{X,(j)}$ respectively.